There are some things to remember when relocating to Costa Rica, approach things with a positive…

 When selling a property and working with real estate professionals, you have two options for a traditional listing agreement: open or exclusive.
 What’s the difference between open vs. exclusive real Estate listings in Costa Rica?

-Open listing: the seller is allowed to use more than one broker or agent.
+The seller can use more than one broker or agent.
 Only the broker who successfully finds a ready, willing and able buyer is entitled to a commission from the seller.
 If the seller finds a buyer on their own without the aid of any of the brokers, no compensation is payable to any brokers.

 So which is better for you?